"T Cell Movement/Traffic"

 - The abstracts and posters for all MD Anderson Summer Experience interns, regardless of appointment location, will be published in MD Anderson OpenWorks https://openworks.mdanderson.org/summerexperience/, an online repository for scholarship, including posters and abstracts.

 - Open Works publishing assigns each abstract and poster a unique url DOI (Data Object Identifier) that can be used on CVs, Resumes, professional websites (e.g., LinkedIn), and other digital media platforms, making it easy to share your summer work with others.

-- Deadline: Enter abstract details using the form at https://mdanderson.libwizard.com/f/summerexperienceabstracts_2022 by Friday, August 4, 2022, 5 p.m.
+- Deadline: Enter abstract details in the electronic form at https://mdanderson.libwizard.com/f/summerexperienceabstracts_2023 by Wednesday, August 9, 2023, 5 p.m.
 CDT.
 No file upload required.

 - All authors must be listed.
 Each author must include institution affiliation.